thoth-tech/handbook/docs/company/reports/t2-2022/dreambig-report.md

 - Build frontend pages that deliver DreamBig planned functionality
 - Ensure all aspects of DreamBig app have been unit tested
 - Create e2e tests for DreamBig

+What we achieved this trimester

+- Detailed Entity Relationship Diagram of backend DB design
+- Documentation on how to setup DreamBig app using Docker
+- Frontend pages that prove backend API functionality
+- Implementation of the DreamBig star component

 #### Project Members (4)